 - Sending them funds (We cannot help you if you've done this, we can't reverse transactions due to the immutable nature of the blockchain)

 - Sending them the private key to an account (You should try to send any assets from that account to another as soon as possible)

-- Sending them your seed phrase (You need to move all the assets off of all those accounts as soon as possible)
+- Sending them your Seed Phrase / Secret Recovery Phrase (You need to move all the assets off of all those accounts as soon as possible)

-If your seed phrase is compromised, you need to create a new vault, and then send your digital assets to that vault as soon as possible.
+If your Seed Phrase / Secret Recovery Phrase is compromised, you need to create a new vault, and then send your digital assets to that vault as soon as possible.